 - Beats by Dre

 - Hotel Tonight

 - The Wall Street Journal

 - Warby Parker

 Stash is especially attractive to fee-conscious individuals on-the-go who want to align investment selections with themes from cybersecurity to homebuilders and from healthcare to renewable energy, and most anything else in between.

 It is also ideal for investors who want to get better at making investment choices and want access to free financial education.

 Do you want a fully automated investing investment app and like the idea of your loose change being rounded up after each credit card or debit card purchase?
-Then Acorns is the way to go.
+Acorns is best for you.

-If learning how to invest better is important to you and choosing environmentally friendly or other thematic investments resonates with you then Stash is a better choice.
+If learning how to invest better is important to you and choosing environmentally friendly or other thematic investments matches your goals then Stash is the better choice.